ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 algorithm
 : The algorithm for the new key.

-flags
+exportPolicy
-: A bitwise combination of [[KeyFlags|KeyFlags Enum]] values that specifies
+: A bitwise combination of [[KeyExportPolicies|KeyExportPolicies Enum]] values
-    the flags for the new key.
+    that specifies the export policy for the derived key.

 #### Return Value